apache/mesos/docs/reconciliation.md

 There's no getting around it, **frameworks on Mesos are distributed systems**.

-**Distributed systems must deal with failures**, and partitions (the two are indistinguishable from a system's perspective).
+**Distributed systems must deal with failures** and partitions (the two are indistinguishable from a system's perspective).

 Concretely, what does this mean for frameworks?
-Mesos uses an actor-like **message passing programming model, in which messages are delivered at-most-once**.
+Mesos uses an actor-like **message passing** programming model, in which messages are delivered **at-most-once**.
 (Exceptions to this include task status updates, most of which are delivered at-least-once through the use of acknowledgements).
 **The messages passed between the master and the framework are therefore susceptible to be dropped, in the presence of failures**.

-When these non-reliable messages are dropped, inconsistent state can arise between the framework and Mesos.
+When these unreliable messages are dropped, inconsistent state can arise between the framework and Mesos.

 As a simple example, consider a launch task request sent by a framework.